 "Fair Value", PE, and PEG

-Basic Facts You Should Knoww
+Basic Facts You Should Know

 People buy high and sell low because a stock is constantly swinging through its cycles and at any given time they have no rationale for judging where it is relative to its "fair value."
-The price of each stock swings up and down between being overpriced ("high") and under-priced ("low") relative to ANY measure of the underlying value (the "fair value") of the stock.
+The price of each stock swings up and down between being over-valued and under-valued relative to ANY measure of the underlying value (the "fair value") of the stock.
 The time it takes from trough to peak averages about 6 months, though individual stocks can vary greatly from the average.
 Even the "fair value" of a stock is not constant.
 It is always changing with the successes and failures of the company and in accordance with how people judge those successes and failures.

 We get ideas through the media that may have been great when first conceived, but by the time they get to us, it may be too late for an individual with limited resources to take an initial position.
 For example, the money manager touting a stock on television may have been buying his "best pick" for several months (buying most of it when the stock was fifteen dollars cheaper), or the stock idea in Forbes may have originated weeks before publication.